 - 2.12.
 An important part of the Sustainability Appraisal process is consultation with Statutory Environmental Bodies (English Heritage, Environment Agency and Natural England), wider statutory consultees (as defined in the Council's adopted Statement of Community Involvement) and members of the community. - 2.13.
 The Sustainability Appraisal Scoping Report, which sets out the methodology and scope for this report, was consulted on for 5 weeks during July 2014.
-The findings of this consultation are reported in section 2.
+The findings of this consultation have been taken into account whilst drafting subsequent versions of the SA. - 2.14.
 The consultation draft Sustainability Appraisal was consulted upon, alongside the District Plan, in November 2014 January 2015.
-Comments made during the consultation process have been incorporated within this report where relevant. - 2.14.
-The Pre-submission SA report will also be subject to the same statutory consultation arrangements for the District Plan in that it will be made available for consultation for a minimum of 6 weeks.
-Following this period, comments on the District Plan and this report will be passed on to the Inspector examining the District Plan. - 2.15.
+Comments made during the consultation process have been incorporated within this report where relevant. - 2.15.
+The Pre-submission SA report was consulted upon between June July 2015.
+This version of the SA appraised a range of alternative options for housing provision, broad locations and neighbouring unmet housing need based on newly arising information and updates to the evidence base since the previous consultation. - 2.16.
+A further iteration of the SA was published in November 2015 to accompany the "Focused Amendments to the District Plan" document.
+This outlined a number of amendments to the District Plan based on consultation responses, the need to increase the housing provision and the identification of a further strategic site.
+This was consulted upon between November 2015 and January 2016.

+- 2.17.
+This version of the SA is the final version prior to Submission to Government.
+This appraises further modifications made to the District Plan ahead of Submission (as published within the "Further Modifications to the Pre-Submission Draft and Focused Amendments" document). - 2.18.
 The SEA Directive makes a number of requirements regarding consultation on the report.
 The table below shows where these requirements have or will be met in the future.